Saifouh/Promptopia/README.md

 # NextjsProject
 This project marks the end of a Youtube Next.js course given by @adrianhajdin where I followed the steps and implemented based on the course to build and deploy a Web Application using Next.js
+The Web Application is Promptopia! it is used for AI Prompt Sharing.

 ## <a name="tech-stack">⚙️ Tech Stack</a>